Brainstorming for Good... and for Evil

 But I had one more obstacle.
 If I were to brand my character, a supernatural healer, not just any old brand would work.
 It had to match the severity of her crime and be particularly unforgiving.
 So we talked it out, and my third writer friend offered the winning method of agony… Bingo!
 My friends are far more evil than they think!

 In the end, what final punishment did I choose?
-Well, you'll have to read the book to find out!
+Well, you'll have to read the book when it comes out.

 I'm fortunate to have a close circle of writers who will brainstorm with me.
 The minute I resolved the stumbling block in my head, the chapter cascaded out of me in 2,000-words.
 We are the masters of our writerly kingdoms, but when you get road-blocked about what comes next, the ability to brainstorm with people who are invested in your story and your writing success is one of the most valuable things you can have.
 Do you brainstorm?